-- No lower capital gains taxes.
-If you surrender a policy with a gain, you don't get to pay at the lower long term capital gains rates even if you've held the policy for decades.
+- No lower capital gains taxes: If you surrender a policy with a gain, you don't get to pay at the lower long-term capital gains rates even if you've held the policy for decades.
 You pay on those gains at your ordinary income tax rate.

-- No tax loss harvesting.
-If you surrender a policy with a loss, you're just out of luck.
+- No tax-loss harvesting: If you surrender a policy with a loss, you're just out of luck.
 You can't even use that loss to offset investment gains, much less any of your earned income.

-- No depreciation.
-If you buy a rental property or other real estate investment, you can depreciate it, shielding some or all of your income from taxes.
+- No depreciation: If you buy a rental property or other real estate investment, you can depreciate it, shielding some or all of your income from taxes.
 Even if you sell the property before death, that depreciation will be recaptured at a lower rate.
 There is no similar tax benefit with whole life insurance.

-When policy holders realize the tax benefits aren't nearly as good as the agent made them sound, they often regret their purchase.
+When policyholders realize the tax benefits aren't nearly as good as the agent made them sound, they often regret their purchase.

 #7 Negative Returns

 This one happens way too frequently.
 This isn't a bug, it's a feature of a whole life insurance policy.
 For a period of years after purchase, the cash value of the policy will be less than the total of premiums paid.
 It must be so.
 The insurance company has expenses, particularly the large commission paid to the selling agent.
 Some of the premium also has to cover the cost of the death benefit.

-It should not be a surprise to see that you're in the red for 5, 10, or even 15 years after purchase.
-If you would have read the illustration you were given when you bought this you would have seen that.
-But this is a major reason why people regret and even surrender a policy they've held for 2, 3, 7, even 10-15 years.
+It should not be a surprise to see that you're in the red for five, 10, or even 15 years after purchase.
+If you would have read the illustration you were given when you bought this, you would have seen that.
+But this is a major reason why people regret and even surrender a policy they've held for two, three, seven, or even 10-15 years.

 #8 Low Returns

-These are two very different numbers, and only in the very long term (3-6 decades) does the rate of return begin to approach the dividend rate of 5-7%.
-In fact, the policy for all its talk of “guarantees” really only guarantees a return of about 2% per year, less than the average rate of inflation, on a policy held for the rest of your life.
+These are two very different numbers, and only in the very long term (3-6 decades) does the rate of return begin to approach the dividend rate of 5%-7%.
+In fact, the policy, for all its talk of “guarantees,” really only guarantees a return of about 2% per year, less than the average rate of inflation, on a policy held for the rest of your life.

 Even the rosy projected returns (generally projected as high as the law allows them to be projected) typically average out to only around 5% on a policy held for your entire life.
 If this isn't what you were expecting when you bought the policy, you're likely to regret its purchase.